Farsi vs Dari: Major Similarities and Differences

 Like this article on Persian languages?
 Join Discover Discomfort on our mission to bring people closer through building shared understanding between cultures.

-Farsi vs Dari — An Overview
+Afghan Persian / Dari vs Iranian Persian — An Overview

-Here’s a quick overview of the differences.
+Here’s a quick overview of the differences between Dari and Iranian Persian.

 If you’re interested in learning Dari, we also have a small section on Dari learning resources at the bottom.